-If we’ve been a little blase with ensuring that our cats receive regular dental healthcare such as feeding a special dental food, dental treats or toothbrushing, and a regular scale and polish then it’s possible that teeth can become infected.
+If we’ve been a little blase with ensuring that our cats receive regular dental healthcare such as feeding a special dental food, dental treats or toothbrushing, and a regular scale and polish at the vets, then it’s possible that teeth can become infected.

 When a dental infection isn’t treated, the bone between the hard palate and nasal cavity starts to wear down, and eventually, pus from the gums can enter the nasal cavity.